Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Discussion and conclusions

-We demonstrated robustness against biased positive labels and imbalanced datasets, however it is the practitioners' responsibility to ensure that the obtained predictions are ``fair``, with ``fairness`` defined appropriately with respect to the target application, and do not systematically affect particular subsets of the population of interest.
+Our choice of deep ensembles was rooted in their competitiveness in empirical benchmarks~\cite{ovadia2019can}.
+However, PUUPL can easily be extended to take advantage of more accurate uncertainty quantification methods as they become available~\cite{abdar2021review}, especially considering the computational overhead of training deep ensembles.
+In fact, as the matter of uncertainty quantification in deep learning is far from settled, the performance and efficiency of our framework could be further improved by employing more accurate uncertainty quantification methods~\cite{abdar2021review}.
+We demonstrated robustness against biased positive labels and imbalanced datasets, however, it is the practitioners' responsibility to ensure that the obtained predictions are ''fair'', with ''fairness'' defined appropriately with respect to the target application, and do not systematically affect particular subsets of the population of interest.
 Ultimately, we can only leave it to practitioners to use their moral and ethical judgment as to whether all stakeholders and their interests are fairly represented in their application.